 Get exclusive member benefits & effect social change.
 Join Today

-The ham test is a blood test designed by Dr. Thomas Ham that is used to determine the condition of the red blood cells in the body and to diagnose certain types of acquired and congenital blood disorders.
-The test uses a mild acid to soak a sample of blood to see how fragile the blood cells become in this type of environment.
+The Ham test is a blood test that can help your doctor determine the condition of the red blood cells in your body.
+Dr. Thomas Ham designed it.
+The test can help your doctor diagnose certain types of acquired and congenital blood disorders.
+It involves soaking a blood sample in mild acid to test the fragility of your blood cells.

-Just one drop of your blood contains millions of red cells.
-They are constantly moving through your circulatory system, transporting oxygen to all your organs and tissues and removing waste.
-Healthy red blood cells are vital for proper functioning of all your body’s organs.
+One drop of your blood contains millions of red blood cells.
+They constantly move through your circulatory system, delivering oxygen your organs and tissues and removing waste.
+Healthy red blood cells are vital for your body’s organs to work properly.
 Their red color comes from a chemical called hemoglobin.
-This is a protein that carries iron in the blood, which is responsible for transporting the oxygen.
+This is a protein that carries iron and transports oxygen.
 Your red blood cells die around every 120 days, and your bone marrow is constantly producing new ones.

-Your doctor may administer this test to help diagnose paroxysmal nocturnal hemoglobinuria or congenital dyserythropoietic anemia, both of which are blood conditions.
+Your doctor may use this test to help diagnose paroxysmal nocturnal hemoglobinuria (PNH) or congenital dyserythropoietic anemia (CDA).
+These are both blood conditions.

-If the red blood cells do not become fragile in the acid solution, your result is normal.
+If the red blood cells don’t become fragile in the acid solution, your result is normal.
 A normal result will show as a negative reading.

-This is a rare acquired disease (not genetic) that causes the red blood cells to die prematurely and new cells to be produced incorrectly.
+PNH is a rare, acquired disease, which means it’s not genetic.
+It causes the red blood cells to die prematurely and new cells to produce incorrectly.
 The red cells become sensitive to damage by another substance in the blood.
 This disorder affects red blood cells, white blood cells, and platelets.
 White blood cells fight infection.
 Platelets are tiny blood cells that prevent bleeding.
-This acquired disease affects both men and women, and most commonly occurs in early adolescence.
-The treatment for this disorder is iron replacement.
-Steroids may also been used.
-In extreme cases bone marrow transplantation has been used to treat the disorder.
-Symptoms of this disorder include the following and other symptoms common to anemia:

-This blood disease is inherited.
-It is rare.
-It is categorized within the types of anemia where there is reduced hemoglobin synthesis called thalassemia, It causes a shortage of red blood cells in the body due to decreased production, preventing the circulatory system from transporting adequate amounts of oxygen to the organs and tissues.
-Symptoms of this disorder include all the symptoms common to anemia including:
+CDA rare blood disease is inherited.
+Doctors often include it in the group of anemias that involve reduced hemoglobin synthesis, or thalassemia.
+It causes a shortage of red blood cells in the body due to decreased production.
+This prevents the circulatory system from delivering enough oxygen to the organs and tissues.
+The disorder can cause:

-If you have been diagnosed with CDA, your doctor will need to determine which of the three types you have:
+If you have CDA, your doctor will need to determine which of the three types you have.